 - Streamlined design that won’t detract from your products

 - Regular updates and support from the developer

 However, for wholesale in particular, you may also want to look for a theme that is highly customizable.
 This way, you can tweak your site’s styling and page layouts as needed so that they’re better suited to your store.

 That said, it can also be helpful to use a theme that provides pre-built templates for your pages so that you can get your wholesale site up and running quickly.
 Paired with advanced customization features, this is an efficient way to build a unique site fast.

-Additionally, you may want to choose a theme that includes high-quality blog layouts for your content marketing efforts.
+Additionally, you may want to choose a WordPress wholesale theme that includes high-quality blog layouts for your content marketing efforts.
 Prominent image displays can also be useful for e-commerce, as they enable buyers to get a good look at what they’re purchasing.

-5 of the Best WordPress Wholesale Themes for WooCommerce
+5 Of The Best WordPress Wholesale Themes For WooCommerce